-BOONE, N.C. — Leadership from Caldwell Community College and Technical Institute (CCC&TI) and Appalachian State University announced a new co-admission agreement that will create a seamless pathway for students who want to start at CCC&TI and complete their degree at Appalachian.
+BOONE, N.C. — Leadership from Wilkes Community College (WCC) and Appalachian State University have announced a new agreement that will create a seamless pathway for students who want to begin their studies at the community college and complete their degree at App State.

 About Transfer Admissions and Engagement

 Transfer Admissions and Engagement at Appalachian State University supports students through all stages of their transfer journey, including admission counseling and pretransfer advising, credit evaluation, transitional assistance as they begin at App State and through involvement and retention efforts during their App State education.
 The office serves undergraduate transfer students studying on the main campus in Boone as well as App State Online students who complete their classes fully online or at an off-site location.
 The services and resources provided by Transfer Admissions and Engagement ensure the university’s transfer student population finds academic and social success at App State.
 Learn more at https://transfer.appstate.edu.